Rubuto-Yvan/Rubuto-Yvan/README.md

 * 🌍  I'm based in Kigali City
 * ✉️  You can contact me at [yvankiliye.rubuto@gmail.com](mailto:yvankiliye.rubuto@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning React JS
 * 🤝  I'm open to collaborating on any project
-* ⚡  I'm secretly an Alien.......but I don't want to talk about it
+* ⚡  I'm secretly an Alien but I don't want to talk about it

 <a href="https://www.github.com/Rubuto-Yvan" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Rubuto-Yvan?logo=github&style=for-the-badge&color=a855f7&labelColor=171717" /></a>